courtneylwhite/tonights_special/README.md

 _Did I use the rest of the parmesan when I made meatballs last week?
 Better get some more to be safe (repeat 4 more times)_

 The core features of this app will allow a user to
-- Create groceries and add them
-- Create recipes and add them
-- View suggested recipes they can make from their current groceries
-- View suggested recipes they are close to having all of the ingredients for
-- Create grocery lists based on missing ingredients from recipes
+- CRUD a grocery
+- CRUD a recipe
 - Flag recipes as "made"
+- See an indicator that they have all the ingredients to make a recipe
+- See an indicator for each recipe ingredient that they have
+- Organize groceries by custom categories
+- Organize recipes by custom categories

 The app should automatically
-- Aggregate quantities of duplicate grocery items in grocery lists
-- Organize grocery list items by section at my favorite supermarket
-- Auto-clear the "made" flag after 3 days (my limit for eating leftovers)
-- Deplete current pantry inventories in correlation with the quantities used in "made" recipes
+- Match ingredients in recipes to groceries the user has
+- Match groceries to ingredients called for in a user's recipes

 This app has one user in mind &ndash; me